MyselfRoshan/LinuxDebian/README.md

 ## Fix Grub dual boot problem

-- This problem occurs when you update and upgrade you system.
+- This problem occurs when you update and upgrade your system.
 A simple way to fix this is by following given commands:

 ```shell
 $ sudo nano /etc/default/grub